 Easy Dinner Potato Salmon Bake gets your weeknight meal on the table with little effort.
 It's so good you'll see it disappears with just as little effort!

 I wanted the dish to be healthy and not heavy, yet satisfying and flavorful.
-Sharp feta cheese helps give a balance and creaminess to the dish, while fresh dill helps the salmon shine and gives that boost of live green loveliness.
+Sharp feta cheese helps give a balance and creaminess to the dish without the fat of a heavy cream base.
+Fresh dill packs a flavor punch without added calories, and helps the salmon shine and gives that boost of live green loveliness.
 A few crunchy breadcrumbs are perfect on each bite.

 I baked this delightful meal in a traditional casserole, or gratin dish.
-They can be made of metal, ceramic or heatproof glass, and come in all different sizes.
-This recipe uses a 2-quart pan.
+They are made of metal, ceramic or heatproof glass, and are all different sizes.
+This recipe uses a 2-quart dish.
 Here are a few of my favorites along with the Staub cast-iron version in the pictures.

 This Anolon Vesta 2-quart dish is gorgeous and bakes everything perfectly.